INORGANIC CHEMISTRY

 calcium

-Chemistry of carbon
+Chemistry of calcium

 Calcium is generally more reactive than magnesium but not as reactive as sodium or potassium.
 It reacts quite vigorously with water to form calcium hydroxide and hydrogen.
 If left exposed to air, it slowly oxidizes to calcium oxide.
 Calcium react with the halogens to form the corresponding halides.
 When heated, it reacts with nitrogen to form calcium nitride with sulfur to form calcium sulfide.